 Short adductor stretch

-Patellofemoral pain exercises for strengthening the muscles which help correct patella tracking.
 Exercises can usually begin as soon as they can be performed without pain.
-The aim of patellofemoral pain exercises is usually to strengthen the muscles on the inside of the knee or vastus medialis obliques as well as the gluteus medius muscle on the outside of the hip.
+The aim of patellofemoral pain exercises is to encourage normal patella tracking.
+In particular, to strengthen the muscles on the inside of the knee (vastus medialis obliques), as well as the gluteus medius muscle on the outside of the hip.

-This is suitable for the athlete that has pain and is unable to perform standing exercises.
+This exercise is more suitable if you have pain and are unable to perform standing exercises.

-The athlete sits on the floor with a foam roller or rolled up towel under the knee so that it is slightly bent.
-The hand is placed on the
+- Sit on the floor with a foam roller or rolled-up towel under the knee so that it is slightly bent.

 Heel drop exercises